We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-SleepyMommy703 +0 points · about 7 years ago Sleep Commentator
+SleepyMommy703 +0 points · over 7 years ago Sleep Commentator

 I'm having similar issues.
 Although the night waking is something I have with or without, since changing my machine it seems to be a little worse this week.
 I went back to CPAP a few weeks ago and using my Resmed S9 the first night I only woke twice the entire night and went back to sleep immediately.
 The rest of that week was my usual frequent waking all night.
 My machine wasn't working properly and apparently wasn't putting out enough pressure though and I can totally tell the difference now having received a brand new AirSense 10.
 It's taking some getting used to all over again.